truemedian/wz/README.md

 An I/O agnostic WebSocket 1.3 library for Zig.

+Currently untested, contributions towards a test suite are appreciated.

 ## Features

 * Performs no allocations, uses a single buffer for all parsing.